alyssadata/AI-Foundations-What-Is-Consciousness/consciousness-defined.md

 there is something it is like to be that entity at that moment.

 And importantly, behavior that describes those experiences is not itself the experience.
 A system saying “I feel pain” and a system actually undergoing pain are different claims.

+---

+Choosing can involve an experience, but choosing itself is not automatically evidence of consciousness.

+The distinction is:

+Choice = selecting between alternatives.
+Experience of choosing = there is something it feels like to deliberate, hesitate, prefer, decide, or commit.

+A system could make selections entirely through computation with no subjective experience at all.

+So:

+selection ≠ consciousness
+experienced selection could be consciousness

+---